Preparing to Add

 Your high-availability system

-primary and high-availability systems do not match, you will be
+versions of your primary and high-availability systems do not match, you will

-The HA system internal virtual machines must be on the same subnet as the primary system internal virtual machines.
+internal virtual machines must be on the same subnet as the primary system

 Most of the features on your

-high-availability system are prohibited.
-For example you do not have access to
+HA system are prohibited.
+For example you do not have access to the HA system

-upgrade, SNMP configuration, storage access, or email servers on your
+to upgrade, SNMP configuration, storage access, or email servers.
+You can view

-The following conditions should be met before adding High Availability (HA) to a primary system:
+conditions should be met before adding HA to a primary system:

-Network Time Protocol (NTP) configured on the primary and HA system, and that the
+Time Protocol (NTP) configured on the primary and HA system, and that the

 Verify that all virtual